Edit Content

 How to Get Yours

+New Students: Falcon Cards are issued to new students during SOAR Week.
 Campus Students, Faculty & Staff: Cards for registered students and faculty/staff members on Simmons campus are issued through the Office of Student Services in Ida B. Wells Hall, Monday-Thursday, 11:00 AM – 1:00 PM.
+Cost: Your first Falcon Card is FREE.
+Replacement cards may be purchased for $20.

 Replacement Cards

+Lost or Stolen Cards: Reporting your card as lost or stolen will deactivate your card and protect your accounts and building access across campus.
 Damaged Cards: If your Falcon Card has been damaged due to normal wear and tear, bring the card (all remaining pieces, if broken), and you will receive a free replacement ID for those with regular student or faculty/staff IDs.
+If your card has been cut, hole-punched, or has suffers from any visible misuse (determined by the Student Services staff), a replacement can be purchased for $20.

 Campus Shuttle